merative/acd-containers/src/pages/installing/installing-ibm.md

 1. Create a base64 encoded string with the registry userid and password as it aligns with your access method.

-   `printf "acd-ce:<ACD registry credentials>" | base64`
+   `printf "cp:<acd registry key>" | base64`

 1. Edit the .dockerconfigjson file and **ADD** a new JSON object to the exiting auths object with the credentials for the ACD Registry.
 For example:

    ```
-   "acd-ce": {
+   "cp.icr.io": {
        "auth": "aWFtYXBpaxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxcGFzc3dvcmQ=",
-       "email": "xxx@nomail.relay.merative.com"
+       "email": "xxx@nomail.relay.ibm.com"
    }
    ```